It is Ninon de Lenclos letter writer and French woman of letters, author of Letters from Ninon de Lenclos to the Marquis de Sévigné.

 Her white complexion, her deep black eyes, her gestures, her voluptuousness were praised but it was her spirit that was most celebrated.

-At sixteen, her mother, although bigoted, guided her towards “gallantry” and left her free to live in Le Marais, near the Place royale, now Place des Vosges.
+At sixteen her mother, although bigoted, guided her towards "gallantry" and left her free to live in Le Marais, towards the Place royale, current Place des Vosges.

 Later, she settled inin the Hôtel de Sagonne located at 36, rue des Tournelles, where she lived for forty-eight years.
 Dn this modest mansion in the Marais, which still exists today, this independent spirit became the darling of the Marais and Paris in holding the most fashionable literary salon of its time where from five o'clock until nine but sometimes ten o'clock in the evening, people flocked some of the finest minds of her time: Madame de Sévigné, Madame de Maintenon, Molière, François de la Rochefoucault, Corneille, Saint-Simon, Jean-Baptiste Lully, Charles Perrault, Jean Racine, Jean de la Fontaine, Paul Scarron , Nicolas Boileau, etc.